zchee/neovim-wiki/Contributing.md

 - [Port OS layer to libuv](Porting-OS-layer-to-libuv)
 - [Merge patches from upstream Vim](Merging-patches-from-upstream-Vim)

-Check this [refactoring catalog](C-Refactorings-and-Code-Smells-Catalog) if you want some inspiration on what to work on.
+Check out this [refactoring catalog](C-Refactorings-and-Code-Smells-Catalog) if you want some inspiration on what to work on.

 ## Pull Requests